BioData-PT/FEGA_SOPs/sop/templates/FEGA-SOP0004_EXAMPLE_SOP_for_EGA_Helpdesk_Ticket_Management.md

 * The Helpdesk provides a complete answer and no further action is required, OR
 * “No reply closure” conditions are met

-Before resolving:

-1. Ensure internal notes include:

-   * Root cause (if known) or best explanation
-   * What changed / what the user should do
-   * Links to JIRA/KB as applicable
-2. Send a final user-facing message summarizing:
+Before resolving, send a final user-facing message summarizing:

    * What was done
    * Outcome
-   * What to do if it recurs (including how to reopen)

 ### 9) No Reply Closure (mandatory steps)

 1. Send a final reminder (“We will close in X days if no response”).
-2. After {{SLA_ResolveNoReply}} days since last user reply:
+2. After {{X}} days since last user reply:

    * Resolve the ticket with a closure note
    * Include how to reopen or submit a new ticket